History of Iran; Pre-Islam & Post-Islam

 12. The Revolutionary Life and Lasting Legacy of Sattar Khan, Iran’s National Hero

-If you cannot find the answer to your question about the history of Iran here, leave us a comment in the comments section below this post and ask your question.
+If you cannot find the answer to your question about the history of Iran here, comment in the comments section below this post and ask your question.
 We will answer it as soon as possible.

 What are the major prehistoric civilizations of Iran?